DroidKaigi/conference-app-2023/README.md

 }
 ```

-The buildUiState() function combines the data from sessionsStateFlow and filtersStateFlow into a single filterUiState instance.
+The buildUiState() function combines the data from sessionsStateFlow and filtersStateFlow into a single timetableContentUiState instance.
 This simplifies state management and ensures that the UI always displays consistent and up-to-date information.

 # Build / CI